A Daughter of the Old South

-A Daughter of the Old South is a lost 1918 American drama silent film directed by Émile Chautard and written by Alicia Ramsey, Rudolph de Cordova and Margaret Turnbull.
+A Daughter of the Old South is a 1918 American drama silent film directed by Émile Chautard and written by Alicia Ramsey, Rudolph de Cordova and Margaret Turnbull.
 The film stars Pauline Frederick, Pedro de Cordoba, Vera Beresford, Rex McDougall, Mrs. T. Randolph and Myra Brooks.
-The film was released on November 24, 1918, by Paramount Pictures.
+A premiere for the film was held at the Rialto Theatre in Manhattan on November 24, 1918.
+The film was distributed by Paramount Pictures.